 SAMANTHA (SAM) MCGEE, PSYD, RCC

 Sam is an Associate Clinical Counsellor with MindRight Counselling & Consulting.
 She obtained her Doctoral Degree in Clinical Psychology from Antioch University in Seattle, WA.
-She is a Registered Clinical Counsellor with the BC Association of Clinical Counselors (BCACC) and currently working towards her licensure as a psychologist.
+She is a Registered Clinical Counsellor with the BC Association of Clinical Counselors (BCACC).